mtumilowicz/scala-zio-test-aspects-property-based-testing-workshop/README.txt

             * map to transform a generator to generate only even integers we are guaranteed that the shrinkings will also contain only even integers.

 ## seed
+* TestRandom service provides a testable implementation of the Random service.
+    * works in two modes
+        * serves as a purely functional random number generator
+            * We can set the seed and generate a value based on that seed
+            * The implementation takes care of passing the updated seed through to the next call of the random number generator so we don’t have to deal with it ourselves.
+        * second mode, the TestRandom service can be used where we can “feed” it values of a particular type and then subsequent calls to generate values of that type will return the data we fed to i
 * in TestRandom
     ```
     /**